Learn about farm umbrella insurance, personal umbrella insurance, and how they differ from one another.

 Farm and personal umbrella

-Now that we've outlined a number of differences and similarities between farm and personal liability policies, we have a much better understanding of the difference between their umbrella insurance counterparts.
+Now that we've outlined several differences and similarities between farm and personal liability policies, we have a much better understanding of the difference between their umbrella insurance counterparts.
 Because umbrella is meant to be an extra layer of liability that sits on top of your underlying liability policies, both farm and personal umbrella generally follow those underlying policies.

 Furthermore, any of the mandatory exclusions found in the underlying policies will be mandatory for the umbrella policy, too.
 For example, the Animal Exclusions Endorsement found in your PLP or FLP will also be required on your farm or personal umbrella policy.